-The number of plant and animal species at risk of disappearing in Canada is 345 and the list is growing.
+In Canada there are 521 plant and animal species at risk that are listed under SARA and the list is growing.
 The reasons can be as varied and complex as the species themselves, however, many result from human activity.

 Plants, animals and microorganisms are essential to the natural processes that keep the Earth’s atmosphere, climate, landscape and water in balance.
 They help ensure our health and economic prosperity – now and for the future.